etoews/customerco-api/README.md

 * Use of server certificates for TLS.
 * [Security scheme](https://github.com/raml-org/raml-spec/blob/master/versions/raml-10/raml-10.md#security-schemes), [Authentication method](https://docs.mulesoft.com/anypoint-connector-devkit/v/3.8/authentication-methods)), and the use of the HTTP status code 401.
 * Rate limiting and the use of the header Retry-After.
-* Enabling gzip compression and the use of the header Content-Encoding (see [Using the GZIP Compress and Uncompress Transformer With MuleSoft] (https://dzone.com/articles/gzip-compress-and-uncompress-transformer-with-mule)).
+* Enabling gzip compression and the use of the header Content-Encoding (see [Using the GZIP Compress and Uncompress Transformer With MuleSoft](https://dzone.com/articles/gzip-compress-and-uncompress-transformer-with-mule)).
 * Cross-Origin Resource Sharing (see [An Authoritative Guide to CORS (Cross-Origin Resource Sharing) for REST APIs](https://www.programmableweb.com/news/authoritative-guide-to-cors-cross-origin-resource-sharing-rest-apis/how-to/2017/03/08)).
-* Determining this API's approach to backwards compatibility (see [Google Cloud Platform's spec]( https://cloud.google.com/apis/design/compatibility)).
+* Determining this API's approach to backwards compatibility (see [Google Cloud Platform's compatibility spec]( https://cloud.google.com/apis/design/compatibility)).
 * Determining what clients will be supported.
 For example, software development kits (SDKs) written in Python, Java, Swift, Go, C#, Node.js, etc., command line interfaces (CLIs), web user interfaces, and mobile app user interfaces (UIs).

 ## Aside: An API workshop